-^{}This is the estimated amount of funds available for SFY 2025 loans and does not include any funds reserved to fund the remaining SFY 2024 loans yet to close.
-All prior capitalization grant funds are
+^{}This is the estimated amount of funds available for SFY 2026 loans and does not include any funds reserved to fund the remaining SFY 2025 loans yet to close.
+All prior capitalization grant funds are committed to projects.
+No loan fee income is used on projects.
+All loan fees are used to conduct the financial functions of the SRF program assigned to RIA under state law.

-Note: The project funding needs that are identified in the PPL are less than the estimated total funds available for projects on the SFY 2025 CWSRF Base Capitalization Grant IUP.
+Note: The project funding needs that are identified in the PPL are less than the estimated total funds available for projects on the FFY 2025 CWSRF Base Capitalization Grant IUP.
 Projects on the General Supplemental Capitalization Grant IUP may receive funding from "recycled" CWSRF funds shown on this Base IUP.
 Additionally, loans may change from the figure quoted above due to the ongoing administration of projects, including projects on prior CWSRF IUPs where bids have not been opened.
-Since the combined Base and General Supplemental PPLs already show an overcommitment of funding and with the escalation of project costs, loan requests will likely continue to exceed available money, thereby severely limiting consideration of bid overages.
+Since the combined Base and General Supplemental PPLs show an under commitment of funding, the IUP and PPL will be revised once additional projects are identified for funding using this grant.
+In addition, bid overages may be considered.
 Any additional funding will be based on the availability of funds, the size of the overage, the financial capability of the project sponsor to use its own cash reserves or ability to access other funds, and the total amount of funding requested by a project sponsor in multiple projects.
 Also, projects will be financed in the order of having a complete loan application (including construction permit/letter of approval) and any projects that cannot be funded may be moved to the next available IUP.
-In addition, equivalency projects that do not have a construction permit (or letter of approval) and a closed loan by July 31, 2025, may be moved to the next available IUP.
+In addition, equivalency projects that do not have a construction permit (or letter of approval) and a closed loan by July 31, 2026, may be moved to the next available IUP.